- Enrichment Curriculum

 ‘The Gatsby Benchmarks have now been put at the heart of the Careers Strategy, with an expectation that all schools will begin working toward the Benchmarks.’
 The Gatsby Benchmark Toolkit for Schools, The Careers and Enterprise Company.

 At WSE we are very proud of the progress we have made towards completing the Gatsby Benchmarks.
-We are in the enviable position of having achieved 6 out of the 8 Gatsby Benchmarks and are very close to achieving the remaining 2.
-This compares favourably with the national average of 3.87 Benchmarks being achieved by schools.
-In order to see what these Benchmarks entail please see the links below.
-The Compass document shows the percentage of schools nationally achieving each Benchmark for comparison.
+We are in the enviable position of having achieved 7 out of the 8 Gatsby Benchmarks and are very close to achieving the remaining one.
+This compares favourably with the national average of Benchmarks being achieved by schools.

 If you have any questions about Careers education at WSE, please contact Jill Bellamy, Assistant Headteacher and Careers Leader: email@example.com.